Cozy Peach Kitchen

 • Pesto: I tested this recipe with both homemade pesto and store-bought pesto.
 Both work and yield similar results, barring a slight difference in flavor due to different ingredients in different pesto brands.

-• Chickpeas: Use a can of chickpeas or chickpeas cooked from dry.
+• Chickpeas: Use a can of chickpeas or cook them from dry using this recipe for Instant Pot chickpeas.
 One can is roughly 1 and ½ cups of chickpeas.

 • Sun-dried tomatoes add extra texture and rich, umami flavor.
 Choose sun-dried tomatoes packed in oil (as opposed to dried sun-dried tomatoes) for the best flavor.
 Save leftover oil for vinaigrettes.